michauhl/RBPBench/README.md

 **Fig. 10**: Sequence motif similarity vs direction PCA plot produced by `rbpbench nemo`.

-This plot again shows us the motif arranged by their similarity, but this time colored by the up- or downstream direction preference (e.g., the more negative the higher the upstream preference).
+This plot again shows us the motifs arranged by their similarity, but this time colored by the up- or downstream direction preference (e.g., the more negative the higher the upstream preference).
 As an example for a significant downstream preference, the hover box shows CSTF2_2 motif (from CSTF2 protein).
 CSTF2 is known to be a member of the cleavage stimulation factor (CSTF) complex, which recognizes GU-rich elements at mRNA ends and is involved